bazelbuild/bazel/docs/FAQ.md

 How does the Google development process work?
 ----------------------------------------------

-For our server code, we use the following development workflow:
+For our server code base, we use the following development workflow:

 * All of our server code base is in a single, gigantic version control system.